 2002 saw Hassocks mark their centenary by facing an ex-Arsenal and Celebrity XI.
 Later in the year and Steve Coppell took charge of Brighton and Hove Albion for the first time when the Seagulls visited the Beacon to open the new 237-seater Maurice Boxall Stand, funded in part by the previous season’s FA Cup run.

-In 2007, the ground was improved further with the opening of one of the finest clubhouses in Sussex non-league football after a long fundraising and building process.
+In 2007, the ground was improved further with the opening of a new clubhouse after a long fundraising and building process.
+The Beacon has regularly held Southern Combination League cup finals ever since, highlighting the excellent facilities at the ground.

-The Robins enjoyed their most successful season on record in 2011-12.
-Manager Mickey Jewell led Hassocks to their highest ever finish of fourth place in the Premier Division, as well as the semi finals of the RUR Cup.
+The 2011-12 season saw Mickey Jewell lead Hassocks to their highest ever finish of fourth in the Premier Division.
+A memorable campaign also saw the Robins reach the semi final of the RUR Cup.

 Jewell stepped down at the end of the 2013-14 season, replaced by club legend John returning for a brief third spell at the helm alongside his duties as chairman.
 John was followed by Mark Dalgleish and Phil Wickwar, who produced a great escape from relegation in the second half of the 2014-15 season.